Hyperspectral imaging: Agriculture

-Although the cost of acquiring hyperspectral images is typically high, for specific crops and in specific climates, hyperspectral remote sensing use is increasing for monitoring the development and health of crops.
+Although the cost of acquiring hyperspectral images is typically high for specific crops and in specific climates, hyperspectral remote sensing use is increasing for monitoring the development and health of crops.
 In Australia, work is under way to use imaging spectrometers to detect grape variety and develop an early warning system for disease outbreaks.
-Furthermore, work is underway to use hyperspectral data to detect the chemical composition of plants, which can be used to detect the nutrient and water status of wheat in irrigated systems.
+Furthermore, work is under way to use hyperspectral data to detect the chemical composition of plants, which can be used to detect the nutrient and water status of wheat in irrigated systems.
 On a smaller scale, NIR hyperspectral imaging can be used to rapidly monitor the application of pesticides to individual seeds for quality control of the optimum dose and homogeneous coverage.

 Another application in agriculture is the detection of animal proteins in compound feeds to avoid bovine spongiform encephalopathy (BSE), also known as mad-cow disease.
 Different studies have been done to propose alternative tools to the reference method of detection, (classical microscopy).
 One of the first alternatives is near infrared microscopy (NIR), which combines the advantages of microscopy and NIR.
 In 2004, the first study relating this problem with hyperspectral imaging was published.
 Hyperspectral libraries that are representative of the diversity of ingredients usually present in the preparation of compound feeds were constructed.
 These libraries can be used together with chemometric tools to investigate the limit of detection, specificity and reproducibility of the NIR hyperspectral imaging method for the detection and quantification of animal ingredients in feed.

 HSI cameras can also be used to detect stress from heavy metals in plants and become an earlier and faster alternative to post-harvest wet chemical methods.

+Zoology

+Hyperspectral imaging is also used in zoology; it is used to investigate the spatial distribution of coloration and its extension into the near-infrared and SWIR range of the spectrum.
+Some animals for example, such as some tropical frogs and certain leaf-sitting insects are highly reflective in the near-infrared.